Europiumelement/europiumelement/additional_information.md

 Europium is part of the Europium oxide compound, with a formula of Eu2O3.
 Europium oxide is used "as a red phosphor in television sets," according to Pubchem and JLab.

+### Reactivity
+Europium is "the most reactive of the rare-earth metals," as stated by the Los Alamos National Laboratory, and it may be quite reactive because